sibirbil/marsopt/docs/source/algorithm.md

 The categorical update combines two complementary mechanisms:

-- **Good/bad contrast**: the exploit branch compares how strongly each category appears in the current elite set versus the rest of the active pool.
+- **Good/bad contrast**: the exploit branch compares how strongly each category appears in the current good set versus the rest of the active pool.
 The log-ratio $\log p^{\text{good}} - \log p^{\text{bad}}$ favors categories that separate strong trials from weak ones.

-- **Rank-weighted reuse of elites**: within the good set, better elites contribute more than borderline elites.
-In addition, the implementation may directly keep the parent elite category when mutation does not fire, preserving useful local structure across mixed-variable proposals.
+- **Rank-weighted good set with a stabilized floor**: categorical decisions are made from a slightly larger top-ranked set than the raw elite schedule would sometimes provide.
+This reduces brittleness when the generic elite count becomes too small for reliable categorical evidence.

+- **Confidence-aware parent reuse**: the implementation may directly keep the parent elite category, but only when that category is already the top-probability option and its advantage over both the uniform baseline and the second-best category is strong enough.
+This preserves local structure without forcing premature categorical lock-in.

 This is closely related in spirit to TPE-style density-ratio reasoning, but it should be interpreted as a practical heuristic layered on top of the existing elite-based search rather than as a full Parzen-estimator model.